Chapter 1:

 Part 2

-(And…now I’m here, somehow…) It was a slightly overcast, yet peaceful day at the local park in Trenton.
-Children ran about the playground having fun as their parents watched them…and Nicolaus, who sat on a bench alone looking out of place.
+(And…now I’m here, somehow…) On that slightly overcast yet peaceful day at Trenton’s local park, children ran about having fun on the playground.
+Their parents watched them…and Nicolaus, who sat on a bench alone looking out of place.
 (I had a sudden urge to get out for some fresh air but having nothing to do in the middle of the day, feels weird.
 I bet everyone is staring at me.)
-Nicolaus released a hefty sigh attracting the attention of even more adults.
-Their hard glares weighed on him as if watching a dangerous animal waiting to pounce, so the nerve wracked young man got up intending to leave the park.
-However, as he aimed to make his exit, Nicolaus noticed a familiar face.
+Nicolaus released a hefty sigh attracting attention from even more adults.
+Their wary glares, as if watching a dangerous animal waiting to pounce, weighed on the nerve racked young man.
+Intending to leave, Nicolaus halted when a familiar face caught his eye.

 (Is she okay?)
-Nicolaus’s attempt at waving down his co-worker went unnoticed as she just ambled about in a daze.
-Once Amala had reached the edge of the park she turned around and wandered back in the opposite direction as if being led like a dog on a collar.
-After a minute or so of pacing, a police officer walked up to her, and the two began conversing.
-When the officer reached out and grabbed her by the arm, Amala violently shrugged him off!
-Despite her stature, the usually stoic, petite woman barked something incomprehensible at the officer in such a piercing and vicious tone that everyone in earshot flinched!
-Nicolaus felt what could only be described as malice exuding from Amala.
+Any attempt at waving her down went unnoticed as she ambled about in a daze.
+When Amala reached the edge of the park she turned around and wandered back in the opposite direction, as if a dog on a leash.
+After a minute or so of pacing, a police officer walked up and the two began conversing.
+The officer reached out and grabbed her by the arm, to which Amala violently shrugged him off!
+Despite her stature, the usually stoic, petite woman barked something incomprehensible at the officer!
+Whatever she shouted was in such a piercing and vicious tone everyone in earshot flinched!
+Nicolaus felt what could only be described as malice radiating from Amala.
 (Oh hell!)
 He dashed over to Amala and the officer!
 “Um…excuse me, what’s going on?”

 “Sir, please step back!”

 “Hang on, please.
-This is…my friend, sir…” When Amala heard that, she glared at like an animal backed into a corner.
+This is…my friend, sir…” When Amala heard that, she glared like an animal backed into a corner.
 (For some reason…she’s a bit scary right now.)
-Standing nearly a foot taller, Nicolaus was cut down by the ferocious, piercing purple eyes that cast the towering visage of a monster, twenty feet tall, scowling down at him!
+Those ferocious, piercing purple eyes cut down the man’s confidence.
+Despite standing nearly a foot taller in reality, Nicolaus may as well have been facing the towering visage of a twenty-foot-tall monster!

 “Your friend, sir?”

-“She’s been feeling under the weather lately, so we came to the park.
+“She’s been feeling under the weather lately, so we came to the park!
 You know, get some fresh air.
 The problem is, she got up and walked off while I was in the restroom.”
+A lie with zero composure.
 (Please buy this!)

 “Sir…she screamed…something at me.
 I’m not sure what weird 3rd world language it was, but I have every right to pull her in for questioning.”